Rodrigopaiva44/Python_Exercise/README.md

 # Python_Exercise
-# Some exercises that i did on Python
+# Here, i'll put my exercises and basic games that i create on python 3